bessiambre/casync/README.md

 ## Future

 Casync/await gets you better syntax with less scopes and brackets and avoids the [pitfals]((https://medium.com/@b.essiambre/continuation-passing-style-patterns-for-javascript-5528449d3070?source=friends_link&sk=976fb25ca6c15eba3a4badcf55ba698e)) of promises.
 This is almost best of both worlds and maybe good enough.
+But here is where the one to one mapping between direct style and CPS is key.

-But also, what's nice with CPS structured code, is that because it's a simple transform away from regular direct style functions, it would be fairly easy to create language level syntax sugar that does all the work for you.
+Because CPS structured code is a simple transform away from regular direct style functions, it would be fairly easy to create language level syntax sugar that does all the work for you.

 One day you might be able to write.